-6.23.1 All operations involving single pilot under the instrument flight rules (IFR) or at night shall not be permitted in accordance with Regulation 49 of the MCAR 2016.

-6.24 Aeroplanes equipped with Automatic Landing Systems, a Head-up Display (HUD) or equivalent displays, Enhanced Vision Systems (EVS), Synthetic Vision Systems (SVS) and/or Combined Vision Systems (CVS)
+- 6.23.1 All operations involving single pilot under the instrument flight rules (IFR) or at night shall not be permitted in accordance with Regulation 49 of the MCAR 2016. - 6.24 Aeroplanes equipped with Automatic Landing Systems, a Head-up Display (HUD) or equivalent displays, Enhanced Vision Systems (EVS), Synthetic Vision Systems (SVS) and/or Combined Vision Systems (CVS)

-6.24.1 Where aeroplanes are equipped with automatic landing systems, a HUD or equivalent displays, EVS, SVS or CVS, or any combination of those systems into a hybrid system, the use of such systems for the safe operation of an aeroplane shall be approved by the CAAM.
+6.24.1 Notwithstanding 4.2.8.1.1 to 4.2.8.1.3, where aeroplanes are equipped with automatic landing systems, a HUD or equivalent displays, EVS, SVS or CVS, or any combination of those systems into a hybrid system, criteria for the use of such systems for the safe operation of an aeroplane shall be established by the operator.

-Note.- Information regarding a HUD or equivalent displays, including references to RTCA and EUROCAE documents, is contained in the Manual of All-Weather Operations (ICAO Doc 9365).
+Note.- Information regarding automatic landing systems, a HUD or equivalent displays, EVS, SVS or CVS, is contained in the Manual of All-Weather Operations (ICAO Doc 9365).